neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/sam2.md

 **Propagation of masks to subsequent frames.** Once the masks are defined for the first frame, we can propagate the prompts to get the trajectories of the masks across the full video.
 ```

 As a result of the prediction you get masks for every frame in the video.
-The notebook
+The [notebook](https://github.com/facebookresearch/sam2/blob/main/notebooks/video_predictor_example.ipynb)
 displays some of them, so you can check the quality.
 All the predicted masks are stored
 in a variable called `video_segments`.
-Since the masks are numpy arrays, they are not
-serializable and cannot be stored in a JSON file.
-But you can use `pickle` to export them
+Since the masks are numpy arrays, they cannot be directly exported to a JSON file using Python's standard [`json`](https://docs.python.org/3/library/json.html) module (without first converting them to lists, which would lose `dtype` information).
+But you can use [`pickle`](https://docs.python.org/3/library/pickle.html) or [`numpy.savez()`](https://numpy.org/doc/stable/reference/generated/numpy.savez.html) to export them
 for later use.

-The example notebook in the SAM-2 repository contains all these steps with different options and extra code cells
+The [example notebook](https://github.com/facebookresearch/sam2/blob/main/notebooks/video_predictor_example.ipynb)  in the SAM-2 repository contains all these steps with different options and extra code cells
 for e.g. adding additional prompts, different kinds of prompts, only one object, etc.
 A more concise notebook, tailored for segmenting _C. elegans_, can be found
 [here](https://github.com/pwetterauer/WormNotebooks.git).